 If you are financing the property with a mortgage, your residential real estate lawyer will assist you in preparing the mortgage application and reviewing the mortgage commitments to ensure all conditions in the commitment letter have been satisfied prior to closing.
 If you are buying a condo, your lawyer will ensure you receive the condo board’s waiver of the right of first refusal to purchase the condominium unit from the seller.

 The lawyer will be with you in the final walk-through to see if there have been no changes to the property’s condition since contract execution and that the seller has made all the agreed-upon repairs.
 They will explain to you all closing costs, including real estate transfer and mortgage recording taxes, title insurance costs, real estate taxes, and other fees.
 During closing, your residential real estate lawyer will ensure all documents are executed and on hand to ensure a smooth transfer and will thereafter record the deed in the Department of Finance Registry in order to transfer the interest from the seller to the buyer.

 Buying real estate is a major life investment.
 For this reason, it is important to get a lawyer, like us, to guide you through the entire process when making this important decision.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].